The advantages of using accounting software in your business

 With manual accounting, most work is done at the end of the financial year when businesses prepare tax records.
 However, with accounting software, there is ongoing financial updating which means you are able to have a more accurate overview of the business finances at any given time.
 This allows you to resolve any minor issues before they escalate, or identify areas where you can improve business operations.
 By tracking your payables and receivables, you are able to assess your future cash flow and amend where necessary.

-Accounting software is password protected and, depending on the type, could come with additional security measures to prevent confidential information being leaked or numbers tampered with.
+Accounting software is password protected and, depending on the type, could come with additional security measures to prevent confidential information from being leaked or numbers tampered with.
 Because your financial data is being stored digitally, you are able to protect it from outside elements such as natural disasters.

 6. Synchronisation of information

 Most businesses anticipate growth and, alongside this expansion, comes an increase in the amount of administration needed for daily operations.
 Using accounting software, you are able to synchronise your respective files across a variety of platforms, making access to information much simpler.
 Certain accounting software types are able to provide real-time status updates as well.

 Keeping up-to-date with all the SARS requirements can take hundreds of hours – time which could be better spent on improving business operations.
 Without tax compliance, however, your business is likely to incur unwanted penalties.
 By using accounting software with tax features, you are ensuring all South African tax regulations are adhered to without any of the hassles.